 No dividends on the Common Shares have been declared or paid to date.
-Forza Petroleum anticipates that, for the foreseeable future, it will retain any future earnings and other cash resources for the operation and development of its business.
 Payment of any future dividends will be at the discretion of the Board after taking into account many factors, including earnings, operating results, financial condition, current and anticipated cash needs and any restrictions in financing agreements.
 The Corporation may never pay dividends.